-Last year, PBS News reported that 1,500 deaths over the past decade are linked to taking a little bit more acetaminophen than the recommended dosage.
-The problem is that acetaminophen is considered relatively safe when taken as recommended; the margin between a safe dose and potentially lethal one is minuscule.
+Last year, PBS News reported that 1,500 deaths over the past decade are linked to taking a little more acetaminophen than the recommended dosage.
+The problem is that acetaminophen is considered relatively safe when taken as recommended; the margin between a safe dose and a potentially lethal one is minuscule.
 An FDA advisory panel recommended adding a warning label about liver damage to acetaminophen as early as 1977, but it was not done until 2009.

 Break The Cycle of Pain

 Here at our practice, our expert team understands the pain you are suffering with, and we are here to help you break the bad habits of masking the pain and begin your healing process by addressing the cause.
 So call today before your health suffers another self-inflicted setback!